Pre-Expansivity in Cellular Automata: 1-dimensional Cellular Automata

-The following proposition shows that the simplest form of linearity is not sufficient to achieve the separation between expansivity and pre-expansivity.
+The following proposition shows that the simplest form of linearity is not sufficient to achieve the separation between positive expansivity and pre-expansivity.
 Let us first introduce some notation.
-Given $a\in Q$, we denote by $c^a$ the configuration that is equal to $0$ everywhere except at cell $0$ where its value is $a$.

-\begin{prop} Let $\Z_n$ be the the group of integers modulo $n$ with addition, and let $F$ be a one-dimensional linear CA over $\Z_n$.
-Then $F$ is $1$-expansive if and only if it is expansive. \end{prop} \begin{proof} First by Proposition~\ref{prop:general} if $F$ is expansive it is in particular $1$-expansive.
+\begin{prop} Let $\Z_n$ be the group of integers modulo $n$ with addition, and let $F$ be a one-dimensional linear CA over $\Z_n$.
+Then $F$ is $1$-expansive if and only if it is positively expansive. \end{prop} \begin{proof} First by Proposition~\ref{prop:general} if $F$ is positively expansive it is in particular $1$-expansive.

 For the other direction, it is sufficient to consider the case ${n=p^k}$ with $p$ a prime number by Lemma~\ref{lem:groupdecomp} because if some ${F_1\times F_2}$ is $1$-expansive then both $F_1$ and $F_2$ must be $1$-expansive.